fiskl-accounting/help-docs/docs/Core-Features/Accounting-Portal/managing-clients-advanced-features.md

 - Manage billing for your clients
 - Earn referral bonuses for new Fiskl signups

-## Upcoming Features
+## Upcoming features

 We're continually improving the Accounting Portal.
 Here are some features on our roadmap:

 - **Team & Permissions**: Manage access levels for your team members
-- **Referral Section with Billing**: Easily track and manage your referrals and associated billing
+- **Referral section with billing**: Easily track and manage your referrals and associated billing
-- **Client Signup**: Streamlined process to sign up new clients directly through the portal
+- **Client signup**: Streamlined process to sign up new clients directly through the portal

 Stay tuned for updates on these exciting new features!

-## Need Help?
+## Need help?

 If you have any questions or need assistance with the Accounting Portal, please don't hesitate to reach out to our support team at support@fiskl.com.